gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/flow.rst

 Check which documents/invoices are payable
 ------------------------------------------

-Call ``giniHealth.checkIfDocumentIsPayable()`` with the composite document id for each invoice to check whether it is payable.
+Call ``giniMerchant.checkIfDocumentIsPayable()`` with the composite document id for each invoice to check whether it is payable.
 We recommend performing this check only once right after the invoice has been uploaded and processed by Gini's Health API.
 You can then store the ``isPayable`` state in your own data model.